matthewcrews/blog/content/blog/2020-12-07-reindeer-secret-santa-assignment-problem.md

 }
 ```

 I assume I am going to get the names of the Reindeer as `string` so I wrap them in a single case Discriminated Union to provide context to the data.
 The `Reindeer` will be both givers and receivers so I make additional types to represent the direction of relationships: `Giver` and `Receiver`.
-The `SecretSanta` type holds the data about the particular `Reindeer` in the `Reindeer` field and a list of reindeer they have been paired with in years past in the `PreviousReceivers` field.
-The `PreviousReceivers` is an ordered list where the first element was the last reindeer the `SecretSanta` gave a gift to.
-Our ideal solution has reindeer giving a gift to a reindeer they have not given to recently.
+The `SecretSanta` type represents a `Reindeer` and the other `Reindeer` they have given gifts in years past.
+The `PreviousReceivers` for a `SecretSanta` is an ordered list where the first element was the last reindeer the `SecretSanta` gave a gift to, the second element was the receipent two years ago, the third element the receiver three years ago, and so on.
+Our ideal solution has reindeer giving a gift to a different reindeer they have not given a gift to recently.

 Now I create a function which takes a list of `SecretSanta`, builds the model, solves it, and returns the assignments.
 I will call the function `findAssignments`.